 Loyal customers spend 67% more than new ones through repeat purchases, larger cart sizes, and frequent upsells.

 Eventually, loyal customers make it easier for any business to grow.
 They are the ones who will recommend the business to friends and family.
+Some social media tools even have listening features to help you monitor how customers talk about your brand.

 2. Support During Corporate Crisis